GoogleCloudPlatform/data-science-on-gcp/README.md

 ### Try out the code on Google Cloud Platform
 <a href="https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/GoogleCloudPlatform/data-science-on-gcp&page=editor&open_in_editor=README.md"> <img alt="Open in Cloud Shell" src ="http://gstatic.com/cloudssh/images/open-btn.png"></a>

-The most common problem that the Bureau of Transportation website to download the airline dataset is down or has changed their throttling.
+The most common problem that readers face is that the Bureau of Transportation website to download the airline dataset is down or has changed their throttling.
 Please use the instructions in 02_ingest/README.md to copy the data from my bucket.
 The rest of the chapters work off the data in the bucket, and so are fine.
 The code on Qwiklabs (see below) is **continually tested**, and this repo is kept up-to-date.